Azerbaijan–Serbia relations: High level visits

 Serbian Foreign Minister Vuk Jeremić paid a visit to Azerbaijan in 2009 and President of Serbia Boris Tadić paid an official visit to Azerbaijan in 2010.
 During his visit, Tadić have visited the graves of Black January victims and discussed bilateral and strategic relations between two countries.

 President of Azerbaijan Ilham Aliyev paid an official visit to Serbia in 2011.
-Aliyev and Tadic unveiled a bust to Uzeyir Hajibeyov in the city of Novi Sad as well as attended the opening of Tasmajdan Park in Belgrade.
+Aliyev and Tadic unveiled a bust to Uzeyir Hajibeyov in the city of Novi Sad as well as attended the reopening of Tašmajdan Park in Belgrade whose reconstruction was funded by Azerbaijan.

-In early February 2013, the presidents of Serbia and Azerbaijan, Tomislav Nikolić and Ilham Aliyev, unearthed a monument to a Serbian scientist Nikola Tesla in Baku.
+In 2013, the presidents of Serbia and Azerbaijan, Tomislav Nikolić and Ilham Aliyev, unearthed a monument to a Serbian scientist Nikola Tesla in Baku.